Is South Africa vs Wales on TV today?

 When is South Africa vs Wales?

-South Africa vs Wales is on Saturday 9 July 2022.
-The game will be played at Toyota Stadium in Bloemfontein.
+South Africa vs Wales is on Saturday 16 July 2022.
+The game will be played at DHL Stadium in Cape Town, South Africa.
 Kick-off is at 4:05pm BST.

 Where can I watch it?

-The match is on Sky Sports Main Event and Sky Sports Action, coverage starts at 3:30 BST on Action and 4pm BST on Main Event.
+The match is on Sky Sports Action, coverage starts at 3:30 BST.

 As well as showing South Africa vs Wales this summer, Sky Sports will have Ireland’s five-match tour of New Zealand, England in Australia and Scotland’s three-Test tour of Argentina.